shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

 The screenplay was not produced into a film yet, but I am hopeful it will be soon, and part of the motivation for this video is to publicise it.

+The NSA is an organisation full of unhappy people who are afraid of their own shadow, incompetent and evil ones, which contributes **nothing** to the well-being of Americans and the world at large, yet keep claiming the opposite is the fact.
+While it taps to many unencrypted messages on the Internet, in a vein and unfounded hope that it can reach genuine understanding, and spends a lot of money on storage and computers, it is completely non-transparent and won't publish anything of its conclusions.